GCuenot/SSSF_GW2025/arduino/README.md

-# Arduino Voice Cooking Assistant
+# Arduino Cooking Steps Documentation

-This README provides documentation specific to the Arduino part of the project, including setup instructions and usage details.
+This README file provides instructions for the Arduino part of the Cooking Assistant project.
+It includes details on how to upload the Arduino sketch and connect the necessary hardware.

 ## Overview

-The Arduino Voice Cooking Assistant project allows users to navigate through cooking steps using voice commands.
-The Arduino Nano is connected to an LCD display that shows the current cooking step, while the Raspberry Pi handles voice recognition and communicates with the Arduino via USB.
+The `cooking_steps.ino` file contains the Arduino sketch that manages the cooking steps.
+It initializes an LCD display, defines a series of cooking steps, and handles serial commands from the Raspberry Pi to navigate through these steps.

 ## Requirements

-- Arduino Nano
+- Arduino Uno R3 or compatible board
 - LCD display (I2C compatible)
-- HC-SR04 ultrasonic sensor (optional for presence detection)
+- Jumper wires for connections
-- USB cable for connection to Raspberry Pi
+- USB cable to connect the Arduino to the Raspberry Pi

-## Setup Instructions

-1. **Hardware Setup:**
-   - Connect the LCD display to the Arduino Nano using I2C.
-Typically, this involves connecting the SDA and SCL pins of the LCD to the corresponding pins on the Arduino.
-   - If using an ultrasonic sensor, connect the trig and echo pins to digital pins 8 and 9 on the Arduino.

-2. **Software Installation:**
+## Uploading the Sketch

-   - Install the Arduino IDE on your computer.
+1. Open the Arduino IDE on your computer.
-   - Ensure you have the necessary libraries for the LCD display.
-You can install the `LiquidCrystal_I2C` library via the Library Manager in the Arduino IDE.

-3. **Upload the Sketch:**
+2. Connect your Arduino Uno to your computer using the USB cable.
-   - Open the `cooking_steps.ino` file in the Arduino IDE.
+3. Open the `cooking_steps.ino` file in the Arduino IDE.
-   - Select the correct board (Arduino Nano) and port from the Tools menu.
+4. Select the correct board and port from the Tools menu.
-   - Upload the sketch to the Arduino.
+5. Click on the upload button (right arrow icon) to upload the sketch to the Arduino.

+## Wiring the LCD Display

+Connect the LCD display to the Arduino as follows (assuming a common I2C interface):

+- VCC to 5V
+- GND to GND
+- SDA to A4 (or the SDA pin on your board)
+- SCL to A5 (or the SCL pin on your board)

-## Usage
+## Running the Project

-- Once the Arduino is powered and the sketch is running, it will display the first cooking step on the LCD.
+Once the sketch is uploaded and the hardware is connected:

-- The Raspberry Pi will listen for voice commands.
-When a command is recognized, it will send the appropriate command to the Arduino to navigate to the next or previous cooking step.
-- The current cooking step will be displayed on the LCD, and the Raspberry Pi will read the step aloud using the `espeak` command.
+1. Connect the Arduino to the Raspberry Pi via USB.
+2. Ensure that the Raspberry Pi is set up with the necessary Python scripts to communicate with the Arduino.
+3. Run the Raspberry Pi application to start listening for voice commands.

 ## Troubleshooting

+- If the LCD does not display anything, check the wiring and ensure the correct I2C address is used in the sketch.
-- Ensure that the Arduino is properly connected to the Raspberry Pi and that the correct serial port is specified in the Raspberry Pi code.
+- Make sure the Arduino is properly connected to the Raspberry Pi and that the correct serial port is specified in the Raspberry Pi scripts.
-- If the LCD does not display anything, check the connections and ensure that the correct I2C address is used in the Arduino sketch.

-## Contribution
+## Conclusion

-Feel free to contribute to this project by submitting issues or pull requests.
-Your feedback and improvements are welcome!
+This Arduino sketch is a crucial part of the Cooking Assistant project, allowing for interactive cooking steps displayed on an LCD and controlled via voice commands from the Raspberry Pi.